RyanBusby/productionFailures/README.md

 #### The goal of the competition is to predict which parts will fail quality control, my goal is to utilize the hadoop ecosystem to handle a large dataset and perform machine learning.

 The data are munged into a lower dimension utilizing Apache-Spark's DataFrame class.
-Each row is summarized by counts of non-null entries, the average of the row , that average squared, and the natural log of that average, all if those are examples of aggregating along the columns.
+Each row is summarized by counts of non-null entries, the average of the row, that average squared, and the natural log of that average, all if those are examples of aggregating along the columns.

 There is then a column added in that indicates outliers, which is an example of aggregation along the rows.
 All of that is done with [src/myMunge.py](src/myMunge.py).